cristicmf/dao/README.md

 ## Information

 This is the main repository for DAO - a light-weight framework for modular systems of [Ethereum](https://ethereum.org/) contracts.
-It is meant to be used on Ethereum and Ethereum-like public chains that supports Ethereum contracts.
+It is meant to be used with Ethereum, or other chains that supports Ethereum contracts.

 The contracts are written in the [Solidity](http://solidity.readthedocs.org/en/latest/index.html) language.
 The purpose of this library is to provide a secure and developer-friendly way to manage nontrivial smart-contract based applications.
 It is also meant to act as a template for extending, or just for educational purposes.